paytonshaltis/paytonshaltis/react-projects.md

 In addition to the main web application, I also produced a few smaller React-based projects for internal use.
 They were designed and implemented in about a week each, and contained some minor amount of state management and a few functional components.

 I was inspired to continue learning the about the React framework even after my internship concluded, and am excited to use it to implement more projects in the future!

+## Projects that use React:

+### 🕸 Web Development

+- **[React Custom Select](https://github.com/paytonshaltis/react-custom-select)** - A simple React component written in TypeScript that implements both single and multiple select form elements.
+The component also supports full keyboard-accessibility.